 While visiting this spot, the gentleman sweeping the front porch, offered to show me around.
 While doing so, he asked what had brought me there.
 I explained I was on a photo tour of old churches.
 His face lit up.
 He mentioned several churches that were on my list.
 Then he asked me if Mt.
 Vernon on Hwy 61 was one I planned to see.

 Not being familiar with that one, I inquired about it.
 He explained it was a beautiful old historic church that I could find off Highway 61 on Mt.
 Vernon Church road.
 A friend of his was trying to buy the church and move it.
 I made a mental note to add it to the list, thanked him, and made my exit.

 When I got in my car, I pulled up the area of the state on Google maps.
 I could not find Highway 61 nor could I find a reference to a Mt.
 Vernon church.
 Whatever.
 I went on my way.

-I turned off Highway 25 unto Highway 10 had headed toward Troy (population 93) found the first church on my list.
-After a circuitous route over the river and through the woods I found the next church on my list.
+I turned off Highway 25 onto Highway 10 had headed toward Troy (population 93) found the first church on my list.
+After a circuitous route over the river and through the woods, I found the next church on my list.
 As I headed up Highway 81 toward Mt.
-Carmel (population 173) and the next church on my roll I noticed "Mt.
+Carmel (population 173) and the next church on my list, I noticed "Mt.
 Vernon Church Rd" to my left.
 Aha!
 Highway 81 not 61.

 Not to be deterred, I continued down the road a bit to see if perhaps the original church remained on another site.
 After several miles I gave up chasing that goose.